 PPE Supply Management

-• The Facilities Department is working with programs to determine the overall PPE needs of the district.
-Centralized purchasing will be used when possible.
+- The Facilities Department is working with programs to determine the overall PPE needs of the Agency.
+Centralized purchasing will be used when possible. - Inventory will be kept in a locked location in Central Administration/Office of Human Resources & Safety